-Russell Dalton's research and teaching has focused on the role of citizens in the political process.
+Russell Dalton's academic work has focused on the role of citizens in the political process.

-He has authored or edited more than twenty books and more than a 160 research articles.
+He authored or edited more than twenty books and almost 200 articles and book chapters.

-Barbra Streisand Center, German Marshall Fund Research Fellowship, the POSCO Fellowship at the East West Center, and the UCI Emeriti Award for Faculty Mentorship.
+Barbra Streisand Center, German Marshall Fund Research Fellowship, POSCO Fellowship at the East West Center, and the UCI Emeriti Award for Faculty Mentorship.

 He was founding director of the Center for the Study of Democracy at UC Irvine and the Survey Research Center at Florida State University.